yz3440/voxel-fantasy/README.md

-# Pixel Fantasy
+# Voxel Fantasy

 [![Animated Cover](img/cover.gif)](https://www.youtube.com/watch?v=CoZa4juJYbQ)

 ## Description

-Pixel Fantasy is a web-based interactive experience powered by Leap Motion and three.js.
+Voxel Fantasy is a web-based interactive experience powered by Leap Motion and three.js.

 Manipulate the canvas using your left hand and paint with your right hand.
 The paint drops will stick to your finger joints with different colors from several color palettes, until you dip or splash them onto the canvas.